 - Knowledge and interest in the latest technologies and computer systems

-Salary Expectation for Part Time Developer Jobs
+What is the Salary Expectation for Part Time Developer Jobs?

 With reduced work hours, it’s evident that part-time developers might not get paid as much as full-time ones.
 Besides the work hours, the skillset requirements and project size also impact the pay scales.

 As per Upwork, the median hourly rates offered for various software developer roles are:

 - Python developer – $20 – $40